blockdeep/otter/Pitch.md

 ## 🧰 How It Works

-At its core, OTTER offers:
+At its core, Otter offers:

 ### 🎛️ 1. **Governance System Object**
 A smart contract that manages: